dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 ### Online Installation

+> The online installation script is only supported with release 0.3.0-pre-release and v1.4.0 of the CSI Driver for Dell EMC PowerFlex

 In situations where an online installation of Karavi Observability is required, please visit [Online Karavi Observability Helm Chart Installer](../installer/README.md#online-karavi-observability-helm-chart-installer) for more details.

 ### Offline Installation